Third-Party Tested ≥98% HPLC Purity — USA Shipped

 Form Lyophilized powder

-Research Category Anti-Aging
+Research Category Bioregulatory & Senescence

 What is Snap-8?

 Snap-8 (acetyl octapeptide-3) is a synthetic eight-amino acid peptide that acts as a competitive antagonist of the SNARE complex, specifically mimicking the N-terminal end of SNAP-25 to interfere with vesicular neurotransmitter release at the neuromuscular junction.
 By competing with native SNAP-25 for SNARE complex assembly, Snap-8 reduces the exocytosis of acetylcholine from motor neurons, thereby decreasing the intensity of muscle contractions responsible for dynamic expression lines.
 In vitro studies by Lipotec (now part of Lubrizol) demonstrated that Snap-8 at 0.05 mg/mL reduced SNARE complex formation by approximately 73%, while clinical evaluation showed a mean wrinkle depth reduction of approximately 63% after 28 days of topical application at 10% concentration.
 This mechanism is analogous to but milder than botulinum toxin, which cleaves SNARE complex proteins irreversibly rather than competing for binding sites.
 Compared to its predecessor argireline (acetyl hexapeptide-3/Snap-6), Snap-8 contains two additional amino acids that research indicates improve binding affinity and stability.
-Unlike injectable neuromodulators, Snap-8 is designed for topical research formulations and does not cross the dermal barrier in quantities sufficient to cause systemic neuromuscular effects.
+Unlike research-grade neuromodulators, Snap-8 is designed for topical research formulations and does not cross the dermal barrier in quantities sufficient to cause systemic neuromuscular effects.
 The peptide is water-soluble and compatible with most cosmetic research vehicles.
 Store lyophilized powder at -20C; for topical research formulations, dissolve in aqueous buffer at desired concentration.
-Snap-8 is studied by cosmetic chemistry laboratories, dermatological research institutions, and topical drug delivery researchers developing non-invasive anti-aging formulations.
+Snap-8 is studied by cosmetic chemistry laboratories, dermatological research institutions, and topical drug delivery researchers developing non-invasive cellular-aging formulations.

 Snap-8 Research Applications